microsoft/PubSec-Info-Assistant/docs/development_environment.md

 AZURE_OPENAI_CHATGPT_MODEL_NAME | No | If you have set **IS_USGOV_DEPLOYMENT** to "true" and Open AI is in Azure Commercial then you must set this to the model name in your Open AI GPT Deployment.
 AZURE_OPENAI_CHATGPT_MODEL_VERSION | No | If you have set **IS_USGOV_DEPLOYMENT** to "true" and Open AI is in Azure Commercial then you must set this to the model version in your Open AI GPT Deployment.
 CHAT_WARNING_BANNER_TEXT | No | Setting this value will place a banner and a footer with Warning Text.
-ENABLE | No | Setting this value will enable users to directly chat with GPT and Bypass the RAG pattern.
 ---